Banjomaster/SourceFlow/PRD.md

 - Visualization improvements include color-coding, legends, relationship labels, and HTML formatting for readability
 - Application descriptions are generated using the OPENAI_MODEL specified in the .env file
 - Markdown rendering includes extensions for improved code formatting
+- Application description generation is automatically included in the main analysis flow, with an option to disable it using the `--no-description` flag
-- Application description generation is available through the regenerate_diagrams.py script with the --generate-description flag
+- Application description generation is also available through the regenerate_diagrams.py script with the `--generate-description` flag
 - Node limiting is implemented to prevent rendering errors in large diagrams